rish-16/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder
     2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.
-2. Saving window preferences

-    1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.
-    2. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

 ### Deleting a patient

 1. Deleting a patient while all patients are being shown

-    1. Prerequisites: List all patients using the `list` command.
+    1. Prerequisites: List all patients using the `pt list` command.
 Multiple patients in the list.
-    2. Test case: `delete 1`<br>
+    2. Test case: `pt delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First patient is deleted from the list.
+Details of the deleted patient shown in the status message.
-    3. Test case: `delete 0`<br>
+    3. Test case: `pt delete 0`<br>
        Expected: No patient is deleted.
 Error details shown in the status message.
-Status bar remains the same.
-    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect patient delete commands to try: `pt delete`, `delete 1`, `pt delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 2. Deleting a patient that has an appointment